try-horus/horus-compose/README.md

 ### Horus instrumentation

 [Follow the instructions in the NPM documentation.](https://www.npmjs.com/package/horus-agent)

-Note that Horus will not capture any errors in Express because **Express fails silently**.
-Express returns status codes that match an error but doesn't **throw an error** unless explicitly told to.

-Thus, to capture errors in its metrics you'll need to throw them within a middleware or in a route handler.
-This means that you'll need to define and implement what's an error in your application.

 ### Horus infrastructure
 In the server that'll host Horus you'll need to: